Hometown: Durango, Colorado

 Can you give our readers a bit of background on your cycling career?

 I started out in the Durango Devo MTB program.
 At the time I was just riding for fun, going on adventures and racing most weekends in the summer to stay in shape for ski season.
 When I started college at the University of Colorado Boulder, I was introduced to a bit of road racing through the collegiate cycling club.
-From there I started with an amateur team (Intermountain LiveWell) and learned the ropes in a few races in between my mountain bike
+From there I started with an amateur team (Intermountain LiveWell) and learned the ropes in a few races in between my mountain bike racing schedule.

 The next year I fully focused on the road scene and started the Redlands Classic with Gateway Harley Davidson U25 team.
 I ended up winning the Oak Glen summit finish, which was my first win on the road.
 That performance